JonathanJourdan/Random-Wallpaper-for-Rainmeter/README.md

 Skin to change your desktop background randmly !

-This skin use unsplash api to get picture : https://unsplash.com/
+This skin use unsplash api to get pictures : https://unsplash.com/

 # Menu :
 In the menu you can change :